ashishtele/ashishtele.github.io/_posts/2020-03-19-Human_Mobility_COVID19.md

 **Can we not use anonymized human mobility data to check probable spread?**

 I came across an article by [Google AI](https://ai.googleblog.com/2019/11/new-insights-into-human-mobility-with.html) which mentions how human mobility data can be used for predicting epidemics.
 Data is completely anonymized and hence the user information is secured.

+While writing this blog, the Singapore government released a mobile application named [TraceTogether](https://twitter.com/GovTechSG).
+It is a very innovative approach to keep people safe provided an infected patient obliges.
+It is a Bluetooth technology-based application that estimates proximity between users.